cmertenok/equation-solver/README.md

 Make sure to have this repository cloned and open and run `go install`

-## Usage

-This application includes two modes: interactive and file modes
+#### Interactive Mode

-To use interactive mode, simply call `sample-app` command and import the parameters of your equation
+To start in interactive mode simply type *go run* command with the name of the source file.

 ```
-$ equation-solver
-a = 2
-b = 4
-c = 2
+go run main.go
 ```

-To use file mode, make sure you have a file containing real numbers with a space between each, like this:

-Example:
+#### Non-interactive Mode
+In non-interactive mode you need to have a file in .txt format containing three numbers (more or less numbers result in an error) divided by spaces.
+Example of file structure:
 ```
-1 2 3
+2 1 -3
 ```

-Then run the following command:
+To start the application type the same command as in interactive mode, but add a file name to the end.
+For example test.txt:
 ```
-$ sample-appr test.txt
+go run main.go test.txt
 ```